top of page

 Have you ever experienced an emotion and not know what is causing it?
 I have.
 Yesterday I was irritated.
 Everything that happened served to further increase my irritation.
 So, I took myself offline and gave myself a break.
 Today I am back, bolder and stronger than ever.

 It could have easily turned out so differently.
-I could have taken my irritation out on others, those closest to me and on prospective clients.
+I could have taken my irritation out on others, those closest to me, and on prospective clients.
 However, I was able to identify the irritation.
 I reflected on my thoughts and feelings and listened to my body.
 Sometimes the most important form of self-care is to relax.
 It turned out that I was irritated at myself.
 I had my first COVID immunisation and had been unable to perform my usual self-care routines and found myself unproductive.
 This irritated me.
-If I had not identified this, I could have caused far more problems for myself that would only have served to irritate me further and potentially elevate into anger.
+If I had not identified this, I could have caused far more problems for myself.
+My mood could have escalated to anger.

-Another method could be to keep a journal of what you are thinking, feeling, doing, and how others are responding to you.
-Also take into account those things that you are not doing.
+Another method could be to keep a journal of what you are thinking, feeling, and doing.
+It can also be helpful to monitor how others are responding to you.
+In addition, take into account those things that you are not doing.
 It may be you’re sleeping too much, or it may be that you’re not sleeping enough.
 Keep track of yourself.
-Monitor and adjust accordingly.
+Monitor and adjust your actions accordingly.

-In our subconscious minds, all manner of emotions, thoughts and beliefs lie waiting to make life harder for ourselves.
-It is important to reflect on these beliefs, thoughts and emotions in order to ensure we make the most informed choice possible for ourselves.
-It takes practice, but it will become like second nature once you have mastered the art of it.
-Become more self-aware.
-It will only serve to make life easier for yourself.
+In our subconscious minds, all manner of emotions, thoughts, and beliefs lie waiting to make life harder for us.
+It is important to reflect on these beliefs, thoughts, and emotions in order to ensure we make the most informed choice possible for ourselves.
+It takes practice, but it can become second nature once you have mastered the art of it.
+Becoming more self-aware will only serve to make life easier.

 Post: Blog2_Post